Sinus and Nasal Surgery

 - CT Scan

-Treatment for a Nasal Fracture
+How is a Nasal Fracture Treated?

 A nasal fracture is immediately treated with ice and pain medications.
 Nasal decongestants may be prescribed to help make breathing easier while the nose is swollen.
 In cases where the nasal fracture is only a simple fracture, this may be the only treatment necessary.
 If the bone or cartilage in the nose needs to be straightened, our doctors may use a splint or fill the area with gauze in technique known as nasal packing.
 For a more severe nasal fracture, surgery may be necessary to move the bone or cartilage back into the original position.